 According to SAMHSA, "meth is a synthetic stimulant that is addictive and can cause considerable health adversities that can sometimes result in death."
 Meth can be smoked, snorted, injected, or taken orally and is often used with other substances..
 Meth users can become addicted almost immediately.
 Much like cocaine, meth users tend to develop binge habits, often staying high for days at a time.
 Fear of withdrawal symptoms often leads users to keep taking the drug.

 Meth abuse and addiction can be all-consuming.
 Users can quickly build up a tolerance to the drug, meaning they need higher doses to get high.
 But, the higher the dose, the greater the risk.

 If you or someone you love is addicted to methamphetamine, it’s critical to get help at a reputable meth addiction treatment center.
 Long-term use can cause severe psychological disturbances and can permanently alter the structure of the brain.

 Meth addiction is extremely powerful, and users can become consumed with getting high.
 This often comes at the expense of their jobs, relationships, and other responsibilities.
 Their behavior tends to become erratic, and they may lose interest in activities they once enjoyed.
 They may also take uncharacteristic risks and have severe mood swings.
 If they don't get meth addiction treatment in South Carolina, meth users can suffer dangerous health problems.

 Meth users frequently neglect their physical appearance.
-Here are some other important common signs of meth abuse:
+Here are some other common signs of meth abuse:

 - Picking at skin or hair

 - Dilated pupils and rapid eye movement

 - Strange sleeping habits (they may be up all night or for days at a time)

 - Stealing from friends and family